-If a student requires an accommodation due to a disability, pregnancy, or emergency medical condition or needs special arrangements in case of a building evacuation, please contact:
+If a student requires an accommodation due to a disability, pregnancy, or emergency medical condition or needs special arrangements in case of a building evacuation, please contact sas@udmercy.edu.

-Erika Budson, M.A.
-Coordinator of the Student Accessibility Services Office: Student Success Center, Room 319, McNichols Campus Library Phone: (313) 993-1158 Email: budsonel@udmercy.edu eligible for services may have, but are not limited to, the following types of disabilities: mobility, orthopedic, pregnancy-related, hearing, visual, learning, psychological, and attentional.
+Disability and accessibility support services are available to all currently enrolled students who have documented disabilities that substantially limit them in one or more major life activities.
+Individuals eligible for services may have, but are not limited to, the following types of disabilities: mobility, orthopedic, pregnancy-related, hearing, visual, learning, psychological, and attentional.
 The DSS Office arranges accommodations, adjustments, and special equipment for students with all types of disabilities.
 An accommodation plan is always individualized based upon a student's disability and needs, and accommodations must be reasonable and appropriate to meet those needs.
 Accommodations provide access, they do not guarantee success.